breuner/elbencho/build_helpers/docker/README.md

 S3 support is included in the images tagged "`latest`", "`master-alpine`", "`master-ubuntu-cuda-multiarch`" and in the images with stable version number tags.

+### NVMe-oF Initiator Support

+NVMe-oF initiator support through SPDK is included in the image tagged "`master-ubuntu2604`".

 ### Local Image Builds

 To build docker images from your local elbencho git clone (e.g. because you modified the sources or want to build a particular previous version), you can find the corresponding dockerfiles in the `build_helpers/docker` subdir with a `.local` extension.
 To build a Ubuntu image from your local sources, run this command: